The 100 km2

 All mineralized intercepts are core lengths, true widths are expected to be 75-85% of core lengths.

-Arrangements for preferential access to the diamond drill rig from a Ghanaian drilling company have been made similar to the arrangements made with the company previously for the use of the cost effective convertible Grasshopper drill rig for air core and reverse circulation drilling.
+Arrangements for preferential access to the diamond drill rig from a Ghanaian drilling company were made for the use of the cost effective convertible Grasshopper drill rig for air core and reverse circulation drilling.

 With three resource areas that remain open, several recent discoveries and ten more target areas along the nine kilometre trend, we are well positioned to expand upon our resource base.